mmmika/mmmika/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on couple of projects in my company Drexcon & Molnier, Inc. and also for my clients arround the world as a freelancer at under [my website](https://bartonova.solutions) and our small independent sdudio [minikony](https://minikony.com)
+- 🔭 I am currently working on several projects.
+At my company, Drexcon & Molnier, Inc., where I strive to help with data & advanced automation low-code systems, and also for my valued clients around the world as a freelancer [Bartonova] (https://bartonova.solutions).
+And we are constantly working on our small independent studio [minikony] (https://minikony.com), where we create a lot of interactive things
-- 🤔 I’m looking for help with development of various interesting projects
 - 📫 How to reach me: michaela@bartonova.solutions

 <!--